loiclefloch/loiclefloch.github.io/source/_drafts/api-days-2024-talks.md

 - **Leverage domain knowledge**: Take advantage of the expertise available within your team.
 - **Optimize for different needs**: Tailor the API to various internal requirements before exposing it to external users.
-- **Freedom to evolve**: You have more flexibility to iterate and improve the API when it’s used internally first.
+- **Have freedom to evolve**: You have more flexibility to iterate and improve the API when it’s used internally first.
 - **Validate and differentiate**: Test your API’s assumptions and functionality internally to ensure it’s addressing real needs.

 ### Validate with MVPs